abroksa/abroksa.github.io/_posts/2022-6-13-AWS-Secrets-Manager-Vs-Parameter-Store.md

 ### In general:
 Systems Manager (Parameter Store)
 - Securely store secrets and parameters
-- Wider use cases
+- Has wider use cases
+- Good for storing:
-- Appliction configuration variables
++ Appliction configuration variables
-- License keys
++ License keys
-- Custom settings
++ Custom settings

 Secrets Manager works similarly with added functions:
 - Provides cross-account access
 - Automatic password rotation
 - Password generator
+- Allows multiple versions to be saved (Systems Manager allows for 1 previous version)
+- Best for storing:
-- Database credentials
++ Database credentials
-- API keys
++ API keys
-- Allows multiple versions to be saved (Systems Manager allows for 1 previous version) **Secrets Manager is encrypted by default, it is built for storing sensitive passwords securely**
++ **Secrets Manager is encrypted by default, it is built for storing sensitive passwords securely**

 ### What are the differences?
 #### Cost: